 Initial report will be produced to support the CAM Matrix.
-This will provide a comprehensive understanding of the agriculture and fishery sector landscape, including:
+This will provide a comprehensive understanding of the circular economy, agriculture, fishery and livestock sector landscape, including:

-• emerging trends, and challenges.
+- emerging trends, and challenges. - sub-sectors usage of energy and potential for energy savings and efficiency.

-- sub-sectors usage of energy and potential for increase of productivity. - analysis of policy and regulatory and financing framework of the value chain in the countries. - Insights of projects and technologies along the selected value chains in the beneficiary countries and other countries, maturity of the technologies, lessons learnt and impacts of similar interventions.
+- analysis of policy and regulatory and financing framework of the agriculture value chain in the countries - Insights of projects and technologies along the selected value chains in the beneficiary countries and other countries, maturity of the technologies, lessons learnt and impacts of similar interventions.